Responding to Emotional Abuse in Personal Relationships

 Treating Moderate to Severe Depression

 If you have Moderate to Severe Depression, consult your doctor about medication.
-There is medical evidence that SSRIs (class of anti-depressants related to Prozac) may help regenerate brain cells that are “killed off” in the hippocampus by depression.
+There is medical evidence that SSRIs (class of anti-depressants related to Prozac) helps regenerate a part of the brain called the hippocampus, which shrinks in volume when depressed.
 Taking the drugs will help you recover the energy and the desire to adopt the above mental health regimen.
 As you feel better, you can gradually phase out the medication with the guidance of your doctor.
 Abruptly ending medication complicates the healing process.
 Research has shown that the best overall treatment for depression is a combination of therapy and medication.

 The sooner you begin recovery, the better prognosis for long-term health and overall well-being.
 Most age related disease is stress related disease.
 I believe that treating depression comprehensively can put you on a track for life-time health.